 There’s an endless variety of chaat items, and none of them are good for you.
 But who cares, since this is some of the tastiest food you’ll ever eat?
 Nearly all chaat is vegetarian and much of it is vegan.
-Many chaat dishes include Yogurt to cool down the spices, so this is the main dairy product vegans must seek to avoid.
+Many chaat dishes include yogurt to cool down the spices, so this is the main dairy product vegans must take care to avoid.

 Chaat is poorly suited to home cooking.
 These dishes may be informal street food, but most items take loads of preparation and are therefore best prepared in large batches.
 At least half the dishes involve deep frying, which is time consuming and hazardous to do at home.
 But when you go to a “chaat house,” all the prep-work has already been taken care of and you’ll get your piping hot order in minutes.
-Ideally you should visit these places with a few friends.
-That way, you can split several dishes and sample everything.
+Ideally you should visit these places with a few friends so you can split several dishes and sample everything.

-Apart from chaat, I know of only one other gourmet-level snacking option.
+Apart from chaat, I know of only one other gourmet-level vegan snacking option.
 In the Netherlands and Belgium, there’s a chain of Vegan Junk Food Bars.
 The stuff they offer is impossibly delicious—definitely every bit as good as the best chaat.
 The chain’s menu features top-quality junk food in the Western tradition, ranging from onion rings, wings, fries, and so forth.
 Pretty much everything is fried and the dipping sauces are outrageously good.

 As you can see, vegans have limitless snack options.
 You can choose snacks that are incredibly convenient, snacks suitable for health nuts, and all sorts of sinfully delicious indulgences.
 If you’re moving toward a vegan diet, trying a few new snacks every week offers one of the best ways to hasten your progress.